Sri Lanka to hold polls in ex-war zone for first time in 25 years

 The Elections Commission said they would probably be held on September 21 or 28.

-They had been released in 2007 after more than two months in detention after legal authorities said there was no evidence to launch proceedings against them.

-The United Nations Human Rights Council in March urged Sri Lanka to carry out credible investigations into killings and disappearances.
-The U.N.
-High Commissioner for Human Rights, Navi Pillay, is to visit Sri Lanka in August.
+The West is pressuring Sri Lanka to allow an independent investigation of accusations of human rights violations in the final stages of the civil war.

-The government has said a military presence is necessary in the north to prevent the re-emergence of terrorism three years after it crushed the Liberation Tigers of Tamil Eelam (LTTE).
+The government has said a military presence is necessary to prevent the re-emergence of terrorism three years after it crushed the Liberation Tigers of Tamil Eelam (LTTE).

 Successive governments did not hold provincial polls in the north because most of the territory was under LTTE control.